 To prevent unauthorized use of your compound miter saw, we suggest that you disconnect it from the power supply and lock the switch in the off position.
 To lock the switch, install a padlock through the hole in the switch trigger.
 A lock with a long shackle up to 13/64 in. diameter may be used.
 When the lock is installed and locked, the switch is inoperable.
 Store the padlock key in another location.

 FEATURES

 POSITIVE STOPS ON MITER TABLE

-Positive stops have been provided at 0°, 22-1/2° and 45°.
-The 22-1/2° and 45° positive stops have been provided on both the left and right side of the miter table.
+Positive stops have been provided at 0°, 15°, 22-1/2°, 31.62°, and 45° on both the left and right side of the miter table.

 BEVEL LOCK KNOB